-Sit up straight.
+Sit up straight, on a bolster or block as needed.
 Bring the bottoms of your feet together, pulling them in toward your groin.
 Your knees should be out to the sides so your legs are like a butterfly’s wings.
 Inhale.
 As you exhale, lean forward.
 Clasp your feet and begin pressing your forearms into your upper thighs, gently inviting your legs toward the floor.
 Breathe.

 5. Viparita Karani (Legs-up-the-Wall Pose)

 Benefits: Relaxes the legs and feet by relieving pressure.